 Prostate cancer.
 Laboratory studies have found that green tea extracts prevent the growth of prostate cancer cells in test tubes.
 In a large clinical study in Southeast China researchers found that the risk of prostate cancer went down with increasing frequency, duration, and quantity of green tea consumption.
 However, both green and black tea extracts also stimulated genes that cause cells to be less sensitive to chemotherapy drugs.
 People who are undergoing chemotherapy should ask their doctors before drinking green or black tea, or taking tea supplements.

 Skin cancer.
 The main polyphenol in green tea is epigallocatechin gallate (EGCG).
 Scientific studies suggest that EGCG and green tea polyphenols have anti-inflammatory and anticancer properties that may help prevent the development and growth of skin tumors.

-More clinical studies are underway to see whether green tea helps reduce the risk of stomach cancer.
+More studies are underway to see whether green tea helps reduce the risk of stomach cancer.